 Purpose of this guidance

-This guidance will help you if you are a European lawyer and you wish to practise in the UK, either temporarily or on a long-term basis.
+This guidance will help you if you are a European lawyer and you wish to practise in England and Wales, either temporarily or on a long-term basis.
 It deals only with professional requirements.
 You will also need to ensure you understand and comply with any visa or immigration requirements that limit how you can work in the UK.

 Relevant rules and law

 There is a significant body of legislation which affects the position of European lawyers who wish to practise in England and Wales.
 A list of some of the various statutes and regulations appears under Resources at the end of this guidance.

 Part 1: Non-Swiss European lawyers practising in England and Wales

 1.1 Practising under your home professional title

 As a European lawyer you can practise your home state and EU law under your home professional title either on a temporary or permanent basis without any further registration or qualification requirements.
 You cannot provide any reserved legal services (see section 12 of the Legal Services Act 2007 for a list of those activities).
 But you can provide unreserved legal services in English and Welsh law, unless such services have specific additional regulatory requirements (for example, immigration work and claims management activities).